entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 1. **Allocate Mapped RW Memory**: First, we allocate two *Mapped RW* memory regions, called **Memory Mapped A** and **Memory Mapped B**.
 2. **Backup the DLL**: We back up the DLL that will be overwritten by storing it in **Memory Mapped A**, for later preserve the integrity of the original DLL.
 3. **Write the Encrypted Beacon**: The encrypted beacon (shellcode) is then written into **Memory Mapped B**, a secure memory area for the payload.
-4. **Stomp the text section with shellcode Implant**: We will parse and overwrite the text section of the module.
+4. **Stomp the text section with shellcode Implant**: We will overwrite the text section of the module.
 4. **Restore During "Sleep"**: During the process's "sleep" time (inactivity), the overwritten DLL is restored to its original position in memory from the backup in **Memory Mapped A**.
 This step ensures that while the beacon is inactive, the memory will appear legitimate, containing the original DLL data.
 5. **Prepare for Execution**: When it's time to execute the beacon, the memory is overwritten again, and the beacon is loaded back into **Memory Mapped B**, replacing the restored DLL.

 In this way, the DLL's memory will appear legitimate during the beacon's inactivity period, with a very brief window of visibility only during the beacon's execution.
 This minimizes the chances of detection, as the memory changes occur only during the active execution phase and are quickly reverted once the beacon has finished executing.

 # Injection: Stomping
-We will have a structure to store values to pass to our agent, containing information about the MAPPED memory for agent backup and the backup of the Stomped Module.
+We will have a structure to store values to pass to our agent, containing information about the ``MAPPED`` memory for agent backup and the backup of the Stomped Module.

 ```c
 typedef struct _STOMP_ARGS {